joeguilmette/ee-vvv-wordmove/readme.md

 ###Actually using Wordmove
 This assumes that www-data has shell access, your local Movefile is properly configured, you've sent your ssh keys from your local machine to your server at www-data@1.1.1.1 and that the local Wordpress install you're using works.

+- Run `$ openitup` on your server to give www-data shell access
 - Navigate to the local folder that has your Movefile
 - Run `$ wordmove push --all -e=server`.
 Change `-e=server` to whatever server you've set in your Movefile.
-	- If you're getting password prompts from Wordmove while things are pushing **then you need to send your sshkey to your server** via `$ cat ~/.ssh/id_rsa.pub | ssh www-data@1.1.1.1 'cat >> .ssh/authorized_keys'`, and remember to add a port with `-p 1234` if necessary.
+	- If you're getting password prompts from Wordmove while things are pushing **then you need to send your sshkey to your server via `$ cat ~/.ssh/id_rsa.pub | ssh www-data@1.1.1.1 'cat >> .ssh/authorized_keys'`**.
 If that isn't working, then something is wrong with `/var/www/.ssh/authorized_keys` on your server.
 Fix it.
 Otherwise you won't be able to push/pull the db.
 - Verify that everything worked
+- After Wordmove is done, use [my lockdown script](https://github.com/joeguilmette/lockdown) to close everything up.

 ###Troubleshooting a borked migration